RedSeal-co/ts-java/README.md

 The `tsjava` property in the `package.json` must define three nested properties:

 * `classpath`: an array of glob expressions for the files to be added to the java classpath.
 It should be the same classpath that you will use to initialize node-java to run your application.
+In addition to the classes specified in `classpath`, `ts-java` automatically includes the Java runtime library classes.
+* `packages`: an array of partial class paths, typically package paths.
+All classes in the classpath that match any string in this list will be included in the generated output.
-* `seedClasses`: an array of class paths to seed the set of classes that ts-java will analyze and generate interfaces for.
-You don't need to explicitly specify all classes you want to generate Typescript interfaces for. `ts-java` will 'crawl' your
+* `classes`: an array of full class paths for classes that ts-java will generate interfaces for.
+If you want some but not all classes in a package, specify those classes here.
-Java classes starting from the seed classes.
-Whenever a new class is referenced (as an inherited interface or as a method parameter) ts-java checks to see if it is allowed by the `whiteList` (see below), in which case `ts-java` will include that class and transitively all referenced white-listed classes.
-* `whiteList`: an array of regular expressions that classes much match in order to be included in the output.
-Any referenced class *not* included in the white list will be omitted from the generated `java.d.ts` declaration file.
-All references to such omitted classes will be translated as the `any` type.

 ### Command Line Options